jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 #### Procmon

 [Process Monitor (Procmon)](https://github.com/microsoft/ProcMon-for-Linux "Download site for Procmon") is a Linux reimagining of the classic Procmon tool from the Sysinternals suite of tools for Windows.
 Procmon provides a convenient and efficient way for Linux developers to trace the syscall activity on the system.

-#### iftop

-Dynamic real-time view of network connetions.
-This can be installed by your package manager.

 #### iotop